ibm-cloud-docs/direct-link/order-nsp.md

 | Washington DC 7 | Sabey | Sabey Intergate.Ashburn | 21741 Red Rum Dr|

 ## Pricing
-{: #dedicated-pricing}
+{: #dedicated-pricing-classic}

-For pricing information, please refer to the [pricing document](/docs/infrastructure/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#pricing-for-direct-link-dedicated).
+For more information, refer to the [pricing document](/docs/infrastructure/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#pricing-for-direct-link-dedicated).

-If you require the exact address for TOK01 or TOK02, please contact your Direct Link offering management or sales team.
+If you require the exact address for TOK01 or TOK02, contact your Direct Link offering management or sales team.
 {:note}